After you back up your databases using Phoenix, you can restore them to a consistent state. Phoenix lets you restore the databases:

 - You can restore a database directly to any MS-SQL instance on any server.
 However, ensure that the latest MS-SQL server agent is installed on all your servers.
 If the latest agent is not installed, then you cannot restore respective restore points.

-- In addition, if you are restoring your database from one version of MS-SQL server to another, you have to alter the compatibility of the database.
+- In addition, if you are restoring the database from one version of MS-SQL server to another, you have to alter the compatibility of the database.
 For more information, see ALTER DATABASE Compatibility Level (Transact-SQL).
-Altering database compatibility works with the Phoenix agents released on and after January 16, 2016 (4.6.6 and above).
+Altering database compatibility works with the Phoenix agents released on and after January 16, 2016 (4.6.6 and later).

 Considerations for restores